The division’s current projects and programs for autistic people, at a glance

 Research Labs and Active Grants

-The A-Z Lab (PI: Lisa Aziz-Zadeh) explores the idea that rudimentary sensory-motor brain regions, which may have been originally designed for processing our own body states, may be intrinsically involved in processing aspects of higher cognition, including language, thought, emotions, empathy and social understanding.
+The Center for the Neuroscience of Embodied Cognition (PI: Lisa Aziz-Zadeh) explores the idea that rudimentary sensory-motor brain regions, which may have been originally designed for processing our own body states, may be intrinsically involved in processing aspects of higher cognition, including language, thought, emotions, empathy and social understanding.

 Boundary Crossings (PI: Mary Lawlor) addresses a range of issues related to the lived experiences of children, adolescents and adults who have health and developmental challenges as they engage in the extraordinary and ordinary activities that constitute living and learning in daily life.

 - Transforming Research: Understanding Sensory Experiences in ASD, Stakeholders Working Together—TRUST

 Aimed at establishing a diverse alliance comprised of self-advocates, family members and caregivers, clinicians and providers, researchers and community partners; determining research priorities, producing resources and distributing recommendations; and developing a plan for sustainability and examining long-term impact.

 - Building the Future: Managing Uncertainty in the Lives of Autistic Children, Families, and Clinicians